Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-other-directories.md

 This is created via the `gulp test` or `gulp ts:tests` tasks.

+!!! warning
 	This file will be removed when executing the `gulp clean` or `gulp clean:tests` tasks and should not be committed to source control.

 ## tests/bundle.tests.js.map _(generated)_